jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 ## 4.5.46 fchk
 This is a powerful module since it can directly export/generated a Gaussian .fch(k) file (i.e. no need to provide one .fch file in advance).
 And this module is the basis of many other modules like py2molpro, py2molcas, etc, see [Section 4.6.5](./chap4-6.md#465-the-py2xxx-modules).
-Three examples are shown below:
+A few examples are shown below:

 (1) transfer HF/DFT MOs from PySCF to Gaussian
 ```python